daK76/bonfire_modulebuilder/README.markdown

 - Includes form validation
 - Retain POST values on page refresh, form is auto populated with POST
-- Show each field error inline.
+- Show each field error

 ## Install